madwire/docker-compose-rails-template/README.md

 `gem 'therubyracer', platforms: :ruby`

-Now add any other gem you think you need. then run `docker-compose build` (anytime you change the gemfile)
+Now add any other gem you think you need. then run `docker-compose up` (and new gems will automatically be installed)